By Marika Sboros

 Compelling evidence for animal foods for diabetics

-The authors have also omitted the most recent and compelling evidence of significant benefits for diabetics of diets that include animal foods.
+The new study authors have also omitted the most recent and compelling evidence of significant benefits for diabetics of diets that include animal foods.
 That is the five-year US study by Virta Health physicians published in Diabetes Review.
 Led by Virta medical director Dr Sarah Hallberg, that study showed significant HbA1c reduction of 1.3%.

 Crucially, Hallberg’s study presents data after one year showing that a low-carbohydrate, ketogenic diet puts 61% of patients with type 2 diabetes into remission.
 It augments Virta Health’s existing body of peer-reviewed research.